YunoHost/doc/app_radicale.md

 permission: permission, r (read), w (write) or rw (read/write)
 ```
 *Rights* file contains several examples that can be exploited.
-To validate changes to the */etc/radicale/rights* file, radical must be recharged via uwsgi service.
+To validate changes to the */etc/radicale/rights* file, radical must be recharged via uWSGI service.
 ```bash
 sudo service uwsgi restart
 ```